sachinsingh1998/Exercise/README.md

 ## Usage

 1. Ensure dataset is placed inside a folder named `Aerial_Landscapes`.
-2. Run the notebook `Project_final.ipynb` from start to end.
+2. Run the notebook `Submission.ipynb` from start to end.
 3. Adjust device setting if necessary:

 ```python